in2code-de/femanager/Documentation/Changelog/Index.rst

    :Changes:
       Release Description
 -
-      :Version: 5.5.4
+      :Version: 5.5.5
-      :Date: 2023-03-23
+      :Date: 2025-05-20
       :Changes:

-      * [BUGFIX] Notification email to admin now sends changes again - thx to https://github.com/chludwig
-      * [BUGFIX] Notification email to admin is also sent when adding recipient's address to flex form only - thx to https://github.com/chludwig
+      * [SECURITY] Don't pass User to newAction: This prevents information disclosure by passing an argument to this controlling

 -
       :Version: 5.5.4